 Great Smoky Mountains National Park, North Carolina and Tennessee

 The Great Smoky Mountains National Park is home to more than 100 types of trees, including sweetgums, hickories, maples and scarlet oaks.
 These trees transform themselves into palettes of gold, red and even purple during the fall months.
 To access the park on the Gatlinburg, Tennessee, side, take exit 407 from I-40 to TN-66 South.
 Once you reach the Sevierville intersection, head onto US-441 South, and follow it through Sevierville and Pigeon Forge into the park.
-Once you are in the park, you can drive as much of the 800 miles of roads that have time for; just be sure to stop often to get lots of photos of the amazing colors.
+Once you are in the park, you can drive as much of the 800 miles of roads as you have time for; just be sure to stop often to get lots of photos of the amazing colors.